apt2tell/Leaderboard/README.md

 # Leaderboard
 This project is an application that allows users to post and receive game scores from a leaderboard list.
-It utilizes an API to send and receive data to and from the leaderboard.I.
+It utilizes an API to send and receive data to and from the leaderboard.

  ## Learning objectives
 - Send and receive data from an API.